DeAndre Kane: 2017–18 season

 On July 24, 2017, Kane signed with Israeli club Maccabi Tel Aviv for the 2017–18 season.
 On March 22, 2018, Kane recorded a season-high 19 points, shooting 7-of-9 from the field, along with nine rebounds, five assists, and three steals in a 75–76 loss to Panathinaikos.
 Kane went on to win the 2017 Israeli League Cup and the 2018 Israeli League Championship titles with Maccabi.

 2018–19 season

 On July 8, 2018, Kane signed a one-year contract extension with Maccabi.
 Kane won the 2019 Israeli League Championship with Maccabi, winning his second straight Israeli League title in the process.

 2019–20 season

 On February 5, 2020, Kane signed with the Serbian team Mega Bemax of the ABA League.
 Two days later, he made a debut for Mega in a 87–76 win over Cibona, recording 14 points, 5 rebounds and 3 assists.
 On February 8, Kane parted ways with Mega to join the Greek BCL side Peristeri for the rest of the season.

+2023–24 season

+In May 2023, Kane signed with Grindavík of the Úrvalsdeild karla.
+During the regular season, he averaged 20.3 points, 6.4 rebounds and 3.7 assists per game, helping Grindavík finish with the second best record in the league.
+After scoring 28 points in the first game of Grindavík's first round playoff series against defending champions Tindastóll, Kane was suspended for game two by the Icelandic Basketball Association disciplinary and ruling committee.
+Initially suspended for two games for remarks to a referee following Grindavík's loss against Stjarnan on 28 March 2024, the case was re-evaluated after it was discovered that Grindavík had not been properly informed of the case and the suspension was eventually reduced to one game.
+After helping Grindavík reach the Úrvalseild finals, where the team lost 2-3 to Valur, he signed a contract extension through the 2024–25 season.